Sterne, Kessler, Goldstein & Fox P.L.L.C. - The Inside View

 The first stage: recruitment on and off campus

 Sterne Kessler meets most of its future summer associates at the annual Loyola Patent Law Interview Program (PLI) in Chicago – about 75% in fact.
 The remaining 25% come through a mixture of on-campus interviews and resume collections.
-OCIs are conducted by directors (partners) and senior associates, and this year took place at Berkeley, Brigham Young University, The George Washington University, Georgetown, Harvard, University of Maryland, University of Michigan, University of New Hampshire, University of Pennsylvania, University of Virginia, and William & Mary.
-The firm also attended the Southeastern Minority Job Fair, Lavender Law (LGBT Bar Job Fair), National Law School Consortium, and the Law Consortium.
-Those who get invited to an OCI will then face a round of questions based on their CV and cover letter.
+OCIs are typically held virtually, according to each school’s recommendations or offerings.
+OCIs are conducted by directors (partners) and senior associates, and this year took place at Brigham Young University, Emory University, The George Washington University, Georgetown, Harvard, University of Michigan, University of New Hampshire, University of Pennsylvania, Temple University, and the University of Virginia, among others.
+The firm also attended the Southeastern Minority Job Fair, the Midwest-California-Georgia Consortium, and the National Law School Consortium.
+Those who get invited to an OCI should be prepared for a round of questions based on their CV and cover letter.
 They will also be asked about their interest in IP specifically.
 Writing is very important to those reviewing any applications: “We look for clear, concise writing that displays the candidate’s level of understanding of the subject matter he or she is writing about.”

 Top tips for this stage: